Roman J. Israel, Esq.: Plot

 Roman J. Israel is a lawyer earning $500 a week at a small law firm in Los Angeles.
-In his two-partner office, Israel is responsible for preparing briefs, often focusing on the civil rights of their defendants, while William Jackson, the firm's founder and a well-respected professor, focuses on the courtroom appearances that Israel struggles with.
-Israel has spent years developing a brief that he believes will bring reform to the unfair use of plea bargaining to induce guilty pleas in the justice system.
-Though short on social skills, Israel is gifted with a phenomenal memory as well as strong personal convictions, which he has pursued at the expense of family.
+In his two-partner office, Roman is responsible for preparing briefs, often focusing on the civil rights of clients, while William Jackson, the firm's founder and a well-respected professor, focuses on the courtroom appearances with which Roman struggles.
+Roman has spent years developing a brief that he believes will bring reform to the unfair use of plea bargaining to induce guilty pleas in the justice system.
+Though short on social skills, Roman is gifted with a phenomenal memory, as well as strong personal convictions, which he has pursued at the expense of family.

-Jackson suffers a fatal heart attack.
-The firm is broke and will close, all to be handled by Jackson's former student, George Pierce.
-Pierce, who greatly admired Jackson and is impressed by Israel's legal mind, offers a job at his own large firm.
-Israel initially rejects this offer, believing that Pierce is simply a greedy lawyer.
-Israel meets Maya during a job interview at a local activist network.
+Jackson suffers a fatal heart attack and the firm, saddled with debt, will close.
+Jackson's former student, George Pierce, handles the unwinding of the firm, and impressed by Roman's legal mind, offers him a job at Pierce's own large firm.
+Roman initially rejects this offer, believing that Pierce is simply a greedy lawyer.
+He meets Maya during a job interview at a local activist network.
 The interview does not go well, but Maya asks him to speak at an upcoming meeting organizing a protest.
-Struggling to find a job elsewhere, Israel reluctantly takes up Pierce's job offer.
+Struggling to find a job elsewhere, Roman reluctantly takes up Pierce's job offer.

-Israel is a poor fit at his new firm, clashing with senior partner Jesse Salinas over a joke Salinas makes about battered women.
-After attempting to interest Pierce in his brief, Israel is disappointed to be assigned to handle clients.
-One such client is Derrell Ellerbee, a young man arrested for murder, who tells Israel that he is willing to divulge the whereabouts of the actual shooter, Carter "CJ" Johnson, and will testify against him.
-Israel goes behind Pierce's back to negotiate a plea deal with the district attorney.
-The prosecutor rejects his offer and hangs up on Israel after he insults her unsympathetic counter-offer.
+Roman is a poor fit at his new firm, clashing with senior partner Jesse Salinas over a joke Salinas makes about battered women.
+After attempting to interest Pierce in his brief, Roman is disappointed to be assigned to handle clients.
+One such client is Derrell Ellerbee, a young man arrested for murder, who tells Roman that he is willing to divulge the whereabouts of the actual shooter, Carter "CJ" Johnson, and will testify against him.
+Roman goes behind Pierce's back to negotiate a plea deal with the district attorney.
+The prosecutor rejects his offer, and hangs up on Roman after he insults her unsympathetic counteroffer.
 As a consequence, Ellerbee is also denied the protective custody he begged for in prison and is murdered as a snitch.